darktable-org/dtdocs/content/special-topics/contributing.md

 - All content should be authored in plain markdown without shortcodes and HTML should be kept to an absolute minimum , if used at all
 - Minimalism is an absolute must.
 Fewer words are preferred
 - Markdown files should be as short as possible
-- Follow the naming and capitalization norms present in the GUI of the application - namely all headers and titles are in lower case, except for the very top-level chapter names
+- Follow the naming and capitalization norms present in the GUI of the application -- namely all headers and titles are in lower case, except for the very top-level chapter names
 - Headers in a file should not exceed level three (###)
 - The primary authoring language is English
 - Assume the reader has the application open while reading the user manual and only include images where they contribute to the explanation of complex functionality
 - Use image callouts if you need to annotate an image (i.e. mark parts of the image with a letter or number and then explain the meaning in some text following the image).
 Do not place words directly into the image for annotations, as this makes localization difficult.
 See [this page](../darkroom/pixelpipe/the-anatomy-of-a-module.md) for an example.
 - Changes to the content should be proposed via pull request or a similar mechanism
-- Your submissions will be copy edited, don't take it personally
+- Your submissions will be copy-edited -- don't take it personally

 ## definition lists